WillemB2104/WillemB2104.github.io/_pages/brain.md

 but abstract.

 So here is the raw material, unabstracted.
 This is my own brain, a T1-weighted structural MRI scan, rendered in your browser.

-Drag to move the crosshair, scroll to move through slices, and use the controls to change the view.
+**Click or drag** to move the crosshair. **Right-click and drag** to adjust the contrast.
+Once you have clicked into the viewer, **scroll** moves through slices; until then scrolling just moves the page.

 <div id="brain-wrap">
   <div id="brain-status" role="status">Loading the scan (about 3&nbsp;MB)&hellip;</div>